 The performances at Nikko Edo Wonderland are only offered in Japanese.
 Judging from the audience’s reactions, they were probably very entertaining.
 Of the four we saw, we all agreed the Ninja Theater (Ninja Action Show) was the best: it simply isn’t something you’d normally see.
-There were five performers taking on different parts, and the show included death-defying stunts: aside from the fight scenes, there were bits where the ninjas were vertical climbing onto roofs, or leaping off them – all apparently without safety wires.
+There were five performers taking on different roles, and the show included death-defying stunts.
+Aside from the fight scenes, there were bits where the ninjas were climbing vertically onto roofs or leaping off them — all apparently without safety wires.

 The second performance we really liked was the Mizugei-za (Water Magic Show).
 The performers did some really nifty tricks involving water.
 Don’t sit near the stage though if you absolutely do not want to get wet!

-The other two – Wakamatsu-ya (Oiran Courtesan Show) and Minamimachi Bugyousyo (Magistrate’s Office) – were a little harder to enjoy, since they were dialog heavy: but of the two, the latter was probably more energetic with a couple of modern day references thrown in.
+The other two — Wakamatsu-ya (Oiran Courtesan Show) and Minamimachi Bugyousyo (Magistrate’s Office) — were a little harder to enjoy since they were dialogue-heavy.
+But of the two, the latter was probably more energetic, with a couple of modern-day references thrown in.

-If you’re prioritising catching these performances, and want to follow our sequence, here it is.
-Do note that there’s a fair bit of hustling around for 90 minutes.
+If you’re prioritising catching these performances and want to follow our sequence, here it is.
+Do note that there’s a fair bit of hustling around for about 90 minutes.

 10:30AM – Wakamatsu-ya (Oiran Courtesan Show)